scshitole/consul_testing/README.md

 \
 ### Workflows
 Workflows are triggered when Consul or AS3 declarations are pushed to the Github repo.
 There are four workflows defined:
-- Consul register
+- Register New Consul Service
-  - Put services to be defined in Consul in the /declarations/consul/register directory
+  -  Put new service definitions to be registered in Consul in the /declarations/consul/register directory, commit and push to Github
-- Consul deregister
+- Deregister Existing Consul Service
+  - Put existing service definitions to be de-registered in Consul in the /declarations/consul/deregister directory, commit and push to Github
-- AS3 register
+- Register New AS3 Declaration
+  - Put new AS3 declarations to be registered in BIG-IP in the /declarations/as3/register directory, commit and push to Github
-- AS3 deregister
+- Deregister Existing AS3 Declaration
+  - Put empty AS3 declarations to be de-registered in BIG-IP in the /declarations/as3/deregister directory, commit and push to Github